jaols/ServiceAccountHandler/ReadMe.md

 5. Any other loaded module name in the PSJumpStart module folder (for instance an `ActiveDirectory.json` file)
 6. The `PSJumpStart.json`file in the module folder for PSJumpStart.

-The `ServiceAccountPasswordHandler.ps1` may be setup to run as a scheduled task using `runServiceAccountPasswordHandler.cmd`.
+The `ServiceAccountPasswordHandler.ps1` may be setup to run as a scheduled task using the included `runServiceAccountPasswordHandler.cmd`.
 The `cmd` file will catch exceptions otherwize lost in Task Scheduler.

 ## The account data file